 The Solaris HC (Hyundai Creta) crossover has become more expensive in Russia.
 The cars are assembled at the former Hyundai plant in St. Petersburg.
-The manufacturer — AGR company — has removed the configuration with a two-liter engine from the lineup.
+The manufacturer - AGR Company - has removed the two-liter engine configuration from the lineup.

 The car is now available in two versions: with a 1.6-liter engine with a capacity of 163 horsepower and front-wheel drive, as well as 165 horsepower and all-wheel drive.
-Gearboxes are available as a six-speed manual and a classic automatic.
+Both six-speed manual and classic automatic transmissions are available.

 - Prime АТ 2WD - 2 655 000 rubles;